 *Although this will be the first physical release of these tracks, Parlophone did make them available on streaming services for a limited period only in December.

-Please note this item is for preorder, we expect it to ship on or around April 5th, 2019.
+Please note this item is being restocked, we expect it to ship on or around May 8th, 2019.
 To receive any non-preorder items sooner please place a separate order.

 4 x 7" SET TRACKLISTING